NoSubstitute/SPOGOU/README.md

 # SPOGOU - Set Passwords On a Group Of Users
-How to set passwords on many users (a class or an entire school year) provided only an address to a G Suite group, and share the results back to the teacher who asked for it.
+An easy to use addon to set passwords on many users (a class or an entire school year) provided only an address to a Google Workspace group, and share the results back to the teacher who asked for it.

 ## NOW AVAILABLE AS AN ADDON!
 [Install SPOGOU from Google Workspace Marketplace](https://workspace.google.com/marketplace/app/spogou/195844102395).